 Take your plants to a whole new level with hanging or ‘floating’ baskets.
 Much like living walls, green ceilings make the most of your vertical space and are a great alternative for those concerned about clutter.

 Using baskets to display greenery is an emerging trend in interior design and makes a great office focal point.
-They can fill empty space and are perfect for making the most of high ceilings.
+They can fill empty spaces and are perfect for making the most of high ceilings.

 Our top tip for hanging your plants is to suspend them at different heights to create a relaxed and more natural impression.